-4.3.1 Bisection-based Enumeration Algorithm for γ -profile Utility Functions and Large Choice Sets
+4.3.1 Bisection-based Enumeration Algorithm for $\gamma$ -profile Utility Functions and Large Choice Sets

-For choice situations with large choice sets and γ -profile utility functions, the algorithm proposed in Section 4.1 can be modified by replacing the step-by-step enumeration with a bisection-based enumeration (over the space of choice alternatives).
+For choice situations with large choice sets and $\gamma$ -profile utility functions, the algorithm proposed in Section 4.1 can be modified by replacing the step-by-step enumeration with a bisection-based enumeration (over the space of choice alternatives).
 Specifically, the algorithm begins with an assumption that the number of chosen alternatives, M is an integer midway between the lower bound value (one) and an upper bound value K (i.e., between the first alternative and the last alternative in the descending order of the baseline utility values).
-Subsequently, based on the lambda value computed for the corresponding M, either the lower bound or the upper bound is updated to an integer midway between the previous lower and upper bounds.
-This process continues until convergence is reached on the number of chosen alternatives (M), and then the optimal consumptions are computed.
-Thus, the proposed modifications allow the algorithm to quickly determine the chosen alternatives without the need to enumerate each (and every) chosen alternative.
-The detailed steps of the algorithm are provided below.